nilsign/spring-boot-demo-be/README.md

         postgres=# \du

-2. Create a the Demo Project Postgres database.
-(Do not forget the semicolon!)
+2. Create a the Demo Project Postgres database (Do not forget the semicolon!)

         postgres=# CREATE DATABASE demoprojectdb;